Why is it harder to get a mortgage as an expat?

 If your primary income is earned overseas, then this presents problems for the lender on various levels.

 Things like the sustainability of your income, as well as its actual size are harder to ascertain given things like fluctuating exchange rates.
-The mortgage provider will also have more difficulty in actually identifying your employer if they are based abroad.
-The difficulty in getting hold of all of the relevant information, coupled with the risk of fraud that comes with it, lead many mortgage lenders to flat out refuse expats, or to at least charge higher rates to those they do lend to.
+The lender will also have more difficulty identifying your employer if they are based abroad.
+The difficulty in getting hold of all of the relevant information, and the associated risk of fraud, lead many mortgage lenders to flat out refuse expats, or to at least charge higher rates to those they do lend to.

 It’s a similar story when it comes to credit ratings.
 Your credit history is important to a mortgage lender as it allows them to see how viable a candidate you are for borrowing money.
 If you’ve lived abroad for a relatively long time, then your credit history might not be traceable at all.
-This does not necessarily make you a bad candidate to lend to, but it does make you an unknown quantity and this leads lenders to err on the side of caution.
+This does not necessarily make you a poor candidate for lending, but it does make you an unknown quantity and this leads lenders to err on the side of caution.

-Providers of buy to let mortgages often require relatively high deposits, reflecting the increased uncertainty of income from rent.
-Given all of the above, expats who want to take out a buy to let mortgage can expect to come up with yet more money up front as a deposit.
+Providers of buy-to-let mortgages often require relatively high deposits, reflecting the increased uncertainty of income from rent.
+Given all of the above, expats who want to take out a buy-to-let loan should expect to pay a higher deposit upfront.

-This shouldn’t put you off though if you’re set on getting hold of a UK property to rent out, just make sure you shop around online to get the best mortgage deals.
+This shouldn’t put you off though if you’re set on getting hold of a UK property to rent out.
+Ensure that you shop around online to find the best mortgage deals.

-Whether you’re after a buy to let mortgage or just a residential mortgage, as an expat you should use our free and impartial mortgage comparison service to make sure that you’re getting the best rates available.
+Whether you’re looking for a buy-to-let mortgage or a residential mortgage, as an expat you should use our free and impartial mortgage comparison service to make sure that you’re getting the best rates available.